PapirusDevelopmentTeam/papirus-icon-theme/README.md

 ![hardcode-tray](https://i.imgur.com/6hFm6aj.png)

 **NOTE**: Some Electron-based applications have blurred tray icon on KDE (see [bug report](https://bugs.kde.org/show_bug.cgi?id=366062)).
 To solve this issue pass the following environment variable to the app: `XDG_CURRENT_DESKTOP=Unity wire-desktop`

+### Steam runtime icons
+To fix icons of running Steam games, you can use [Steam Icons Fixer](https://github.com/BlueManCZ/SIF) script, that will connect all icons available from our icon theme with your installed games.

 ## KDE colorscheme